18 Things You Should Never Do on an Airplane

 Don’t feel embarrassed to tell a flight attendant you’re not feeling well

 Never think your health and safety is an inconvenience to what may seem like an already stressed flight crew.
 Flight attendants are trained to help with medical emergencies, even learning how to properly handle a childbirth before becoming certified.
 “Flight attendants are completely trained,” said Ferguson.
 “If you’re not feeling well definitely speak up.
 You don’t want to be sick on a plane—that’s the worst.”
 Here's another aviation secret: planes are forbidden from flying over these places.

 Get stuck with the middle seat

 More than half of Americans would rather go to the dentist than get stuck between two of their fellow fliers, according to a 2009 survey by the Global Strategy Group.
 Alas, sometimes the middle is all that’s left.
 Boost your chance of escaping it by setting a free alert on expertflyer.com.
 You select the type of seat you prefer (window or aisle) and your flight number.
-When a seat that meets your needs opens up, you’ll get an e-mail.
+When a seat that meets your needs opens up, you’ll get an email.
 Then you can go to the airline’s website and change your assignment.
 Here are the real reasons behind those weird airplane safety rules.

 Don't neglect your A.M. skin care